Show simple item record

 dc.identifier.urihttp://hdl.handle.net/10454/5636

 dc.description.abstractIncremental dentine analysis utilizes tissue that does not remodel and that permits comparison, at the same age, of those who survived infancy with those who did not at high temporal resolution.
 Here, we present a pilot study of teeth from a 19th-century cemetery in London, comparing the merits of two methods of obtaining dentine increments for subsequent isotope determination.
 Covariation in ¿13C and ¿15N values suggests that even small variations have a physiological basis.
-We show that high-resolution intra-dentine isotope profiles can pinpoint short-duration events such as dietary change or nutritional deprivation in the juvenile years of life.en_US
+We show that high-resolution intra-dentine isotope profiles can pinpoint short-duration events such as dietary change or nutritional deprivation in the juvenile years of life.

-dc.subjectStable isotope analysisen_US
+dc.subjectStable isotope analysis

 This item appears in the following Collection(s)